idossha/.dotfiles/README.md

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

+### Make sure from now on you work with iTerm or full color terminal of your choice.

 ##### To reflect changes on your terminal, restart it or run this command: